Leibniz-IWT/PyCalphad-GUI-Tools/README.md

 ## TDB Database Browser

 The TDB Database Browser is a straightforward utility designed to help you quickly inspect and understand the contents of your Thermo-Calc database (`.tdb`) files.
+You can either select an element to show element information and included interactions or you can select a phase to show phase information.

 ![DataBaseBrowser-ElementInfo](https://github.com/user-attachments/assets/7b752655-a4b7-4d78-acf3-6a5a1572e450)
-<br>Database Browser showing information about selected element and included interactions

 ![DataBaseBrowser-PhaseInfo](https://github.com/user-attachments/assets/0a141b22-58b7-4a18-96d6-a65f99326d13)
-<br>Database Browser showing information about selected phase

 ### Features